Our Camp is situated near the Lokan River.

 person.
 Subject to availability of space, extended stay

-It is possible to stay one night at the Camp although to get the best experience, we recommend two night's stay.
+It is possible to stay one night (2D/1N) at the Camp although to get the best experience, we recommend two night's stay.
 With a night's stay, you will still get to do one night safari as well as one morning safari but you won't have enough time to do the guided trek in the jungle the next day as you would be leaving the Camp.
-As for cost, we will deduct RM 80.00 being the charges of one day's stay less.
-The cost would be RM 300.00 per person.
+The cost would be RM 320.00 per person.

 The things you may want to purchase from our staff co-operative canteen would be beer, bottled water and soft drinks.
 Beer, bottled water and soft drinks are NOT included in the price.